JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

 6. **View Container API**
 	- `createEmbededView` - Use this to create modals and toasts to display information, we can use this when a user goes online or offline when using the chat #DONE
 	- Send notifications when an order is completed
+	- Send notification when no more messages can be loaded
 7. **Can Deactivate Route**
 	- `CanDeactivateRoute` - Create a guard to stop users from leaving routes when they have unfinished input or changes.
 For example the profile or the chat pages #DONE
 	- Implement it for the profile
 8. **Destroy Subject and Clean**
 	- Handle component destruction and make sure all active subscriptions are cancelled.
-The chat component is using a lot so let's start there
+The chat component is using a lot so let's start there #DONE
+9. **Custom Directives**
+	- Create a custom directive that will be useful, similar to a custom react hook.

 #### Technical Considerations